The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Event Difficulty / Event Size

-Event Difficulty (Sum of teams’ RFORCEs at that event)
+Event Difficulty (Sum of all teams’ RFORCEs at that event)

 Event Size (# of teams at that event)